Call for Papers

 - Roundtable proposals must include a roundtable title, a 300-word abstract summarizing the roundtable’s themes and points of discussion, and a one-page curriculum vitae for each participant (including the moderator, if any).

-- Individual paper proposals are also welcome and must include a paper title, 300-word abstract of the paper, and one-page vita with contact information and email address.
+- Individual paper proposals are also welcome and must include a paper title, 300- word abstract of the paper, and one-page vita with email address.
 If accepted, individual papers will be assigned by the program committee to an appropriate panel with a chair and commentator.

-Those who wish to volunteer to serve as chairs and commentators should notify the Program Committee Chair, email@example.com, and include a one-page curriculum vitae with their message.
-Please include “SMH 2021 Voluntary Chair/Commentator” in the subject line.
+Those who wish to volunteer to serve as chairs and commentators should notify the Program Committee Chair, Heather Venable (firstname.lastname@example.org) and include a one- page curriculum vitae with their message.
+Please include “SMH 2022 Voluntary Chair/Commentator” in the subject line.

 Proposals will be judged according to the following criteria:

-- Proposal explains the topic, research questions, methodologies, and historiographic significance to specialists and non-specialists alike can understand or explains how the panel will be of value to a range of SMH members teaching military history courses.
+- Proposal explains the topic, research questions, methodologies, and historiographic significance to specialists and non-specialists alike.
 (10 points)

 - Proposal presents new findings or revisions of long-held interpretations.
 (10 points)

 - Proposal reflects the SMH’s diversity of institutional affiliations, various career paths and ranks, gender, race, and ethnicity.
-(Does not apply to individual submissions) (Does not apply to individual submissions) (5 points)
+(Does not apply to individual submissions) (5 points)

 - Members who act as panel chairs may deliver a paper, serve on a roundtable, or offer comments in another session.

-- Members who serve as both the chair and commentator of a single session generally may not present in another session.
+- Members who serve as both the chair and commentator of a single session may not present in another session unless invited to participate in Presidential or Vice- Presidential sessions.